cj-holmes/ditherer/README.md

 # ditherer

-The goal of ditherer is to implement a form of ordered imaging dithering.

 This is a very early work in progress.
+EXPERIMENTAL\!\!

+Now using `magick` as the main engine

 ## Installation